meisben/RomiRobot_MovementAndMapping/README.md

 ## Guidance on use

-**Note**: that the kalman filter has not yet been included and implemented

-- To use the Mapping behaviour run the code as provided
 - To use the general movement behaviour
-    - 'comment out' case 4-5 of the switch case statement (lines 258 → 304)
-    - 'uncomment' case 4-6 of the switch case statement (lines 308 → 334) and alter as necessary using the example format provided
+    - follow examples in case 4-6 of the switch case statement (lines 308 → 334) and alter as necessary using the example format provided
+- To use the Mapping behaviour uncommment switch case statement (lines 258 → 304) and comment out general movement section of code